fugue-project/tutorials/tutorials/beginner/index.md

 ## [1.
 Introduction](introduction.ipynb)
 We'll get started by introducing Fugue and the simplest way to get started with it in the `transform` function.
-The `transform` function can take in a Python or Pandas function and scale it out in Dask.
+The `transform` function can take in a Python or Pandas function and scale it out in Spark or Dask.

 ## [2.
 Decoupling Logic and Execution](decoupling_logic_and_execution.ipynb)
+Now that we have seen how the `transform` function allows use Python and Pandas code on Spark, we'll see how we can apply this same principle to entire workflows using FugueWorkflow.
+We'll show how Fugue allows users to decouple logic from execution.

 ## [3.
 Fugue Interface](interface.ipynb)
 In this section we'll start covering some concepts like the Directed Acyclic Graph (DAG) and the need for explicit schema in a distributed compute environment.
 We'll show how to pass parameters to `transformers`, as well as load and save data.
 With these, users will be able to start some basic work on data through Fugue.